-If you have questions about any of the projects below, contact Caroline Musin Berkowitz, Director of Volunteers and Outreach.
+If you have questions about any of the projects below, contact Carol Harris, Director of Volunteers.

-Volunteer doctors, dentists, optometrists, psychiatrists, and therapists help our clients with medical and mental health issues.
-Most volunteers see patients in our facility, however you can see patients in your office.
+Volunteer doctors, dentists, optometrists, and psychiatrists help our clients with medical health issues.
+Most volunteers see patients in our facility; however, you can see patients in your office.

-Independent Day Program (IDP) Volunteers: help clients with mental health needs features a number of therapeutic programs, including arts and crafts, photography, current events, yoga, etc. Share your talents by teaching a special skill to our clients.
+The Independent Day Program (IDP) volunteers run a number of therapeutic programs, including arts and crafts, photography, current events, yoga, etc., for adults with mental health needs.
+Share your talents by teaching a special skill to our clients.

 Young Family Volunteers

 Have a young child?
-Join us for Family Volunteering for age-appropriate activities relating to helping others and stocking our food pantry.
+Join us at a Family Volunteering event for age-appropriate activities relating to helping others and stocking our food pantry.
 This program is designed for families with children from birth to bar/bat mitzvah.
-For more information email Rebecca Fletcher at firstname.lastname@example.org.
+For more information email Rebecca Fletcher, our in-house Jewish educator.
 To sign up for an upcoming family volunteer program, click here.

 Bar/Bat Mitzvah Volunteers

-We encourage pre-teens to do their bar/bat mitzvah projects at The ARK.
+Pre-teens can make a real difference in the world, and the bar/bat mitzvah project is one way to make that happen.
 From Café ARK to running a food drive to assisting with various other projects, we have a multitude of ways that teens can give back as they prepare to become Jewish adults.

 On several holidays throughout the year, volunteers deliver food packages to clients, serve at holiday parties, and fulfill individual Chanukah Gift Wishes.
 The ARK would not be able to run these programs without a robust cadre of individuals and families who contribute their time and resources.
-Contact Caroline Musin Berkowitz at firstname.lastname@example.org for more information.
+Contact Carol Harris for more information.

 To volunteer to deliver food packages for Rosh Hashanah and Passover, please contact Maot Chitim.

 Throughout the year, needs arise for additional volunteers.
-If you are interested in being on our mailing list or learning more about sharing your time and talents with our clients, please complete a volunteer application or contact Caroline Musin Berkowitz, Director of Volunteers and Outreach at email@example.com.
+If you are interested in being on our mailing list or learning more about sharing your time and talents with our clients, please complete a volunteer application or contact Carol Harris, Director of Volunteers.